pubky/pkarr/README.md

 Pkarr turns Ed25519 public keys into domain names that you truly own.
 Publish DNS records to the Bittorrent peer-to-peer network with 10+ million nodes.
 No registrar can seize your domain.
 No platform can deplatform your identity.

+Where we are going, this https://o4dksfbqk85ogzdb5osziw6befigbuxmuxkuxq8434q89uj56uyy resolves everywhere!

 ## Quick Start

 ```bash